grafana/k6-docs/src/data/markdown/docs/02 javascript api/06 k6-execution.md

 ### instance

 The instance object provides information associated with the load generator instance.
+You can think of it as the current running k6 process, which will likely be a single process if you are running k6 on your local machine.
 When running a cloud/distributed test with multiple load generator instances, the values of the following properties can differ across instances.

 | Field                  | Type    | Description                                                              |
 |------------------------|---------|--------------------------------------------------------------------------|